Cristianemax/causality_ml_suicide_prevention/README.md

 5) Upload the data.csv file by accessing the Files icon in the left corner menu, navigating to the folder containing the file.
 Click open and ignore the warning.
 6) Access the Run environment/Run all menu
 7) Enter data for each factor relating to the individual in question:

   	Suicide in the family: Enter 1 for Yes and 0 for No.

   	Drugs in the family: Enter 1 for Yes and 0 for No.

   	Able to make important decisions: Enter a number from 1 to 5, with 1 being low capacity and 5 being high capacity.

   	Student: Enter 1 for Yes and 0 for No.

   	Hypochondriasis: Enter a number from 0 to 4, with 0 being no and 4 being a high level.

   	Feelings of guilt: Enter a number from 0 to 4, with 0 being no and 4 being high.

   	Work and interests: Enter a number from 0 to 4, with 0 being no and 4 being high level.

   	Energy: Enter a number from 0 to 2, with 0 being no and 2 being high level.

   	Suicide: Enter a number from 0 to 4, where 0 has no ideation and 4 has already made an attempt.

-  Anxiety: Enter a number from 0 to 4, with 1 being low anxiety and 4 being high anxiety.3
+  	Anxiety: Enter a number from 0 to 4, with 1 being low anxiety and 4 being high anxiety.

-8) After a few minutes, the value with the level of suicidal ideation predicted for the individual will be displayed
+9) After a few minutes, the value with the level of suicidal ideation predicted for the individual will be displayed
-9) The last step is to carry out counterfactual analyzes simulating changes in each of the features.
+10) The last step is to carry out counterfactual analyzes simulating changes in each of the features.
   You can change each of the 8 factors to see if the level of suicidal ideation will be raised with the change.

   Note: If you need to perform more simulations, run the last cell again

 ## Prevenção do suicídio usando causalidade em aprendizado de máquina